LinuxForHealth/docs/source/deployment/container.rst

 * arm64
 * s390x/Z

-Alpine base images are utilized wherever possible to enable small memory footprints (Kafka & Zookeeper), specially for arm64 arch-type.
+Alpine base images are utilized wherever possible to enable small memory footprints (Kafka & Zookeeper), specially to enable the arm64 arch-type.

 LFH images run within any standard container runtime and orchestration environment.
-Additionally, all LFH images are supported on Red Hat's Open Shift Container Platform (OCP) and adhere to OCP best practices.
+The pyconnect project provides example yaml's to deploy the application and support services on a kubernetes cluster.

 LFH provides management scripts to support the following runtimes: